Difference between SVG and Canvas

 Let us study much more about the SVG vs Canvas in detail:

-- SVG was developed by W3C.
+- W3C developed SVG.
 It was initially released in the year 2001.
 The file extensions are .svg and .svgz.
 Its internet media type is image/svg+xml and uniform type identifier is public.svg-image.
-The bitmap image is composed of a fixed set of pixels and while scaling the bitmap it will show us the pixel of the image.
+The bitmap image is composed of a fixed set of pixels, and while scaling the bitmap, it will show us the pixel of the image.
 SVG images can be generated with the help of vector graphics editor like Inkscape, adobe illustrator, adobe flash, etc.

-- Canvas is mainly dependent on resolutions and it has complex visualizations because of which it sometimes can be slow for drawing large areas.
-There are several strategies available to draw different shapes like paths, boxes, circles, text and adding the images.
+- Canvas is mainly dependent on resolutions, and it has complex visualizations because it can sometimes be slow for drawing large areas.
+There are several strategies available to draw different shapes like paths, boxes, circles, text and adding images.

 Head To Head Comparison Between SVG and Canvas (Infographics)

 Below is the top 6 difference between SVG vs Canvas:

 Key Differences between SVG and Canvas

 Both are popular choices in the market; let us discuss some of the major difference:

 - SVG does not depend on the resolution, which means it is resolution-independent.
 If we enlarge the image, it will not lose its shape.
 Canvas is resolution-dependent.
 If the image is enlarged, it will start reflecting the pixels of the image.

 - SVG refers to shape-based, whereas Canvas refers to pixel-based.